Community Support Programs

 • Work adjustment training.

-CSPs use a team model.
-Clients are part of a team treatment plan meeting every six months.
+A team model is used by CSP.
+Consumers are part of a team treatment plan meeting every six months.
 They define their goals and make sure those goals are part of their treatment.

 Who to contact for help